aepii/CubeTutor/README.md

 ## Workflow

 1. **Cube Representation**:
-   - Implements a Python class for the Rubik’s Cube, managing the cube’s state and rotation logic.
+   - Implements a Python class for the Rubik’s Cube, managing the cube’s state and rotation logic, utilizing NumPy for the data structure and matrix manipulation.

 2. **Data Flow**:
    - **JavaScript**: Sends requests to the Django backend via the DRF API to receive the cube object and its current state.